TimeMachine1994/081925-SvelteTweb/MANUAL_TESTING_GUIDE.md

 3. Submit form

 **Expected Results**:
-- ✅ Memorial created with unique slug
+- ✅ Event created with unique slug
 - ✅ User account created and logged in
-- ✅ Redirected to memorial page
+- ✅ Redirected to event page
 - ✅ Email sent to family with credentials

 #### Test 2.2: Family Registration - Duplicate Email